awfrok/obsidian-plugin-bibtex-entry-view/README.md

-# Obsidian plugin bibtex entry view
+# Obsidian.md plugin bibtex entry view

 ## what is it